 Even if you hire a designer to help, a lot can go wrong.

-If you give them bad direction, they’re only going to decorate your weak brand foundation.
-It may look pretty, and you may love it, but it may not resonate with your dream customers.
+If you’re not clear about your business, they’re only going to be able to decorate your weak brand foundation.
+It may look pretty, and you may love it, but it may still be misaligned for the customer.

-Some designers (not all are made equal) can help you get clear about your brand, but three problems I notice happening all. the. time:
+A good designer can help you get clear about your brand direction; but three problems I notice happening all. the. time:

 - Good designers who understand brand strategy are usually more expensive, and clients don’t understand the difference in price — they can get it cheaper somewhere else!
 But, what they don’t consider (or maybe don’t know) is that “getting graphics made” is only the deliverable.
 The real value is in the process of working with a good designer.
 They can help you tell the whole story, know the “reasons why” design choices were made, and give you a playbook for how you’ll communicate the heart and soul of your business.
 Anything else is just “getting graphics at the graphics store,” and often largely dependent on the clients’ personal taste.
 (Results may vary.)

 - Design clients like what they like, and don’t want to be bothered listening to a designer, or following and being engaged in a process.
 Designers won’t argue with you, they’ll do their best to please you so they can get paid.

 - The person you hired isn’t really a designer.
 Pretty much everybody these days is a designer, ever notice that?
 Making graphics doesn’t make someone a designer, a better term would be “graphics technician.”
 A designer’s job is to solve problems visually, and if they’re not asking you about your problems or digging deep to really understand what your brand is about (or helping you figure it out if you haven’t gotten clear about it yet), you’ve just hired somebody to push the buttons on the software you don’t know how to push yourself.

 It’s a big ol’ mess really.

 How getting design wrong costs you